ericsnekbytes/jupyterlab/docs/source/extension/jupyterlab_plugins.rst

 against this interface when the package is compiled to JavaScript).
 This can help prevent errors by ensuring that a service cannot be swapped out unless it is compatible with the original service object.

+If you plan to split up your extension into multiple plugins, it is helpful to know that the actual items you list in our ``requires`` and ``optional`` fields are not actually the service objects or the plugins themselves, they are actually identifier objects called "Tokens"

 Publishing Your Own Tokens
 """"""""""""""""""""""""""